learn-co-curriculum/phase-1-using-array-reduce/README.md

 sortingHat.assign(studentName);
 ```

-But that would just return the name of the assigned house for that one student;
+But that just returns the name of the assigned house for that one student; it
-it wouldn't update our `hogwartsHouses` object.
+doesn't update our `hogwartsHouses` object.

 To do that, we can call reduce on our input array (which contains the names of
 all incoming students), passing a callback function and the start value of